The Emerging Technology of Podcast Hosting

 Reducing complexity in a system not only makes things faster, it also makes things more reliable.
 The fewer variables or moving parts, the fewer things that can go wrong.
 As we have reduced many of our points of failure and made our underlying system more simple we have made things more reliable.

 One of the hardest parts of my job as a developer is waiting to release all the features and goodies I know we have in store for you.
 Over the past twelve months, we have been diligently engineering an all new Simplecast — a first-of-its-kind platform that will modernize podcasting as we know it.

 We already had a stellar engineering team, but in recent weeks have added two incredible members, Brandon Bassett and Steven Crothers.
 I’m now confident we have one of the best engineering teams in the industry.

 Brandon Bassett has been coding Elixir long before Elixir was what all the cool kids were using.
 He will be bringing his extensive skill and knowledge of Elixir and the Erlang VM to our team as he continues to build out the faster, simpler, better, more reliable backend of Simplecast.

 With names like Namecheap, Bankrate and Amazon under his belt, Steven Crothers will be using his proven systems engineering experience to make the infrastructure and analytics of Simplecast simply the best in the industry.
 It should also be noted he makes some of the best spreadsheets you have ever seen.

 With this quickly growing, big-brained team, we vow to ensure Simplecast remains the most trusted way for a podcaster to publish and distribute audio to the world.
-The future of Simplecast arrives this spring.
+The future of Simplecast arrives this fall.